What is the Gay Middle Eastern Men's Group?This is a group for gay men of direct Middle Eastern origin, heritage or culture to come together to:

 Do I have to be Arab?
 Do I have to be Muslim?No and No.

 The group is not based on religion or even on specific ethnicity, but more on geo-cultural commonalities.
 Many people, even Arabs, are surprised to learn that the majority of Arabs in the US are Christian.
-Since inception in November 2006, our membership has represented the regions of Palestine, Iran, Iraq, Egypt, Saudi Arabia, Armenia, Lebanon, Algeria, Yemen and Tunisia.
+Since inception in November 2006, our membership has represented the regions of Palestine, Iran, Iraq, Egypt, Saudi Arabia, Armenia, Lebanon, Algeria, Yemen, Tunisia, Syria and Kuwait.
 Religious heritages have included Christianity, Islam, Judaism, and Baha'i.
 Our members have included a mix of American-born and foreign-born, bilingual and English-only.

 My family and/or my friends don't know I'm gay.
 Will I be welcome?
 What will I have to reveal?